weisrc/sirdez/docs_src/data_types/array.md

 ## Usage

-Creating a `sd.SerDes` for points.
+Creating a `sd.Serdes` for points.
 It can store up to 65 535 items points as defined by `headSd` of `sd.uint16`.

 ```ts
 const { toBytes, fromBytes } = sd.use(